JasonAHernandez/bf_nucleus_segmentation/README.md

 ## Quick Startup

-In package management I have created a .yml file which can be run in anaconda to install the packages essential for this code.
+In the package_management folder in this repository I have created a .yml file which can be run in anaconda to install the packages essential for this code.
 Anaconda can be installed here: https://www.anaconda.com/download/success Here is an example usage of this file: